IBM/triton-dejavu/README.md

 Compatibility
 ------------------

 Triton-dejavu is currently compatible (and tested) with triton versions 2.2 and newer.
+Triton-dejavu is compatible with both officially supported triton backends (nvidia and amd).

 Environment variables